intel/intel-extension-for-pytorch/docs/tutorials/llm/int4_weight_only_quantization.md

 ![image](../../images/llm/weight-only-quantization-flow.png)

 ### Weight-Only Quantization Initialization
-On Intel® GPU, the easiest way to load INT4 models is to use the `load_in_4bit` interface provided by [Intel® Extension for Transformers\*](https://github.com/intel/intel-extension-for-transformers), which hooks the `AutoModelForCausalLM.from_pretrained` function to use `load_in_4bit` on Intel® GPU.
+On Intel® GPU, the easiest way to load INT4 models is to use the `load_in_4bit` interface provided by [Intel® Neural Compressor\*](https://github.com/intel/neural-compressor), which hooks the `AutoModelForCausalLM.from_pretrained` function to use `load_in_4bit` on Intel® GPU.
 Pass the argument `load_in_4bit=True` to load a model in 4bit when calling the `from_pretrained` method, which can read the model weight in INT4 format directly.

 ```python
 qmodel = AutoModelForCausalLM.from_pretrained(model_name, load_in_4bit=True, device_map="xpu", trust_remote_code=True, use_llm_runtime=False)
 ```
-Another option that Intel® Extension for Transformers\* offers is to extend the `AutoModelForCausalLM.from_pretrained` function to allow `quantization_config` to take [`WeightOnlyQuantConfig`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/transformers/utils/config.py#L30) as an argument, which enables conversion on the Intel® GPU platform.
+Another option that Intel® Neural Compressor\* offers is to extend the `AutoModelForCausalLM.from_pretrained` function to allow `quantization_config` to take [`WeightOnlyQuantConfig`](https://github.com/intel/neural-compressor/blob/master/neural_compressor/transformers/utils/quantization_config.py#L27-L34) as an argument, which enables conversion on the Intel® GPU platform.
 We currently support the RTN algorithm and the weight_dtype setting of `int4_fullrange` (which means that all linear weights are converted to INT4).

 ```python
 woq_quantization_config = WeightOnlyQuantConfig(compute_dtype="fp16", weight_dtype="int4_fullrange", scale_dtype="fp16", group_size=64)
 qmodel = AutoModelForCausalLM.from_pretrained(model_name, device_map="xpu", quantization_config=woq_quantization_config, trust_remote_code=True)
 ```
-In Weight-Only Quantization INT4 case, when using `AutoModelForCausalLM.from_pretrained` from Intel® Extension for Transformers\* to load the model, it will use Intel® Neural Compressor according to the running device to perform quantization deployment.
+In Weight-Only Quantization INT4 case, when using `AutoModelForCausalLM.from_pretrained` from Intel® Neural Compressor\* to load the model, it will use Intel® Neural Compressor according to the running device to perform quantization deployment.

 ```python
     inc_model = quantization.fit(model,